-conv , attest that there have been no changes to my ground investigation record (including, but not limited to: felony or misdemeanor charges / rictions) since the time of the original background investigation prior to entering Level I ing courses.
+I, \\\\\\, attest that there have been no changes to my background investigation record (including, but not limited to felony or misdemeanor charges/convictions) since the time of the original background investigation prior to entering Level I nursing courses.
 If such a change occurs, I agree to contact the Program Director immediately.

-Polic cies are subject to revision.
+Policies are subject to revision.
 Students are expected to review the handbook at the beginning of each semester to be aware of any policy revisions.
 Students will be notified via Canvas announcements of any revisions.
-An e lectronic version of this document will be signed and retained within the clinical compliance software.